Spencer Krug

 Spencer Krug (/ˈkruːɡ/ KROOG-') (born May 4, 1977) is a Canadian musician.
-He is the singer, songwriter and keyboardist for the indie rock band Wolf Parade and also records under the name Moonface.
+He is the singer, songwriter and keyboardist for the indie rock band Wolf Parade and has recorded solo under both his own name and the name Moonface.
 He has also performed with other Canadian bands including Sunset Rubdown, Swan Lake, Frog Eyes, Fifths of Seven, and ska band the Two Tonne Bowlers, playing various instruments.
 His involvement in many musical acts has garnered him a noticeably high output of work, being credited on several releases a year.
 He is known for his distinctive voice and songwriting abilities.

 Overview

-Krug was born on May 4, 1977 and raised in Penticton, British Columbia, where at age 12, he first began playing piano.
+Krug was born on May 4, 1977, and raised in Penticton, British Columbia, where at age 12, he first began playing piano.
 Soon after, he picked up guitar, focusing on the two instruments.
-Upon leaving Penticton, he moved to Victoria, British Columbia where he helped found the indie rock band Frog Eyes with his then-roommate, Carey Mercer.
+Upon leaving Penticton, he moved to Victoria, British Columbia, where he helped found the indie rock band Frog Eyes with his then-roommate, Carey Mercer.
 Krug took part in a March 2001 recording session that would later become Frog Eyes' first LP, The Bloody Hand.
 Shortly afterwards, however, Krug left the band and moved to Montreal where he studied creative writing and musical composition at Concordia University.
 In April 2003 Krug formed Wolf Parade alongside fellow singer-songwriter/guitarist Dan Boeckner.

-Wolf Parade's first show was opening for Arcade Fire on the ’03 "Us Kids Know" tour.
+Wolf Parade's first show was opening for Arcade Fire on the 2003 "Us Kids Know" tour.
 Apologies to the Queen Mary, Wolf Parade's debut album, was produced by Modest Mouse frontman Isaac Brock and released on Seattle indie label Sub Pop on September 27, 2005.

 Also in 2005, Krug teamed up with Beckie Foon (A Silver Mt.
 Zion, Saltland, Set Fire to Flames, Esmerine) and Rachel Levine (Cakelk), forming the instrumental string/piano/accordion-based trio Fifths of Seven.
 Later that year, the band released Spry from Bitter Anise Folds.

-As a side project to Wolf Parade, under the moniker Sunset Rubdown, Krug self-produced five EPs, each one focusing on specific thematic composition and instrumentation – acoustic guitar; piano and hand claps; synths and drum machines, etc. – of original songs.
+As a side project to Wolf Parade, under the moniker Sunset Rubdown, Krug self-produced five EPs, each one focusing on specific thematic composition and instrumentation–acoustic guitar; piano and hand claps; synths and drum machines, etc.–of original songs.
+A handful of the songs from those EPs have been released on Spencer's Patreon.
 In the mid-2005 selections from each of those EPs were compiled and released as the LP, Snake's Got a Leg.
 Originally a solo project, Sunset Rubdown expanded in the late 2005 and early 2006 to include Camilla Wynn Ingr (Pony Up!), Jordan Robson-Cramer (XY Lover, Magic Weapon, and Miracle Fortress) and Michael Doerksen.
 This new line-up released its first collaborative efforts: a 5 track self-titled EP, Sunset Rubdown, in January 2006, followed by the band's second LP, Shut Up I Am Dreaming, in May 2006.
 Sunset Rubdown's third LP, Random Spirit Lover, was released October 2007 on Jagjaguwar Records.
 Sunset Rubdown's fourth LP, Dragonslayer, was released in 2009 on Jagjaguwar Records.